In the Beginning

-Cognac Park Mizunara is 100% from Borderies, the most exclusive of the six terroirs in the French Cognac region, which is characterised by rounded, floral and sweet Eaux-de-vie, with subtle hints of violets.
+Cognac Park Mizunara is 100% from Borderies, the most exclusive of the six terroir in the French Cognac region.
+It is characterised by rounded, floral and sweet Eaux-de-vie, with subtle hints of violets.
 It is carefully crafted to highlight the delightful characteristics that is typical of the best Borderies cognacs.

 As the latest addition to the family, the Cognac Park Mizunara added a new dimension with a finish in Mizunara cask.
 As we know, Mizunara oak is a rare varietal of oak from Japan, and the porous wood is used to create unique barrels for ageing premium spirits.
 The Mizunara barrels enhances the soft, round taste and floral notes of the Borderies cognac, bringing more depth and complexity through the addition of pleasant spice to both the nose and the palate.